TanDung2512/web-assignment/readme.md

 ## Quick start
+0. Install XAMPP and clone the project into XAMPP/htdocs

+1. Initialize database: import database scripts into phpmyadmin

-1. use command line
+2. Use command line (Require node v11.11.0)
 ```
     npm install
 ```

-2. to Start project
+3. To start project
 ```
     gulp
 ```